The Arts Institute (GIA)

 I am a vegetarian/vegan/gluten-free/have another dietary restriction.
 Will this be a problem?

 No, it shouldn’t be.
 The cafeteria works hard to have vegetarian, vegan, gluten-free, etc., options available for us.
-If you’re concerned, let a member of staff know when you arrive and we’ll make sure you don’t go hungry.
+If you’re concerned, let a member of staff know when you arrive and we’ll make sure you are supported and have a wealth of food options at every meal.

 Can I arrive early?